White House, Fed Rolling Out Plans To Save US Economy - UrduPoint

 - Direct payments, tax relief - Mnuchin said he was on his way to present the stimulus plan to Senate Republicans, and would have more details later in in the day.

-Trump previously was focused on suspending taxes deducted from all American paychecks at least through the November presidential election, but Democrats and many economists say the focus on payroll taxes misses workers who are laid off, unemployed or paid hourly.
+Trump previously was focused on suspending taxes deducted from all American paychecks at least through the November presidential election, but Democrats and many economists say the focus on payroll taxes is too slow and misses workers who are laid off, unemployed or paid hourly.

 Trump said Tuesday it was important to get the funds out quickly, and again acknowledged that the economy could be headed for a recession but said it would come back strongly once the virus is defeated.